Ali Fazal And Richa Chadha To Wed In April 2020, Couple Applies For Marriage Registration In Mumbai

 A Time Of India report had quoted a source as saying, "The question was never 'would they' but 'when would they' get married?
 The two first met on the set of Fukrey in 2012 and have been friends ever since.
 They started dating in 2015, made their relationship public in 2017 and now, they are all set to take the big leap.
 The wedding will happen in Delhi among close family and friends.
 The festivities will go on for two days.
 There will also be a party for their Bollywood friends in Mumbai after that."

-Another media report had stated that the couple are planning to get married on a cruise.
+Another media report had stated that the couple is planning to get married on a cruise.
 "Richa and Ali have in their mind the kind of wedding they are looking at.
 Together with the planners, the couple is constantly trying to up the quirk element.
 Because both of them have bonded with Mumbai deeply, they are looking for venues from where there's a great view of the sea.
 Some even recommended a cruise wedding to them and that's an idea they are toying with too.
 Boat restaurants are the new fad in Mumbai and Ali and Richa are exploring their options before settling in for a final location," a source had told Pinkvilla.

 Richa Chadha was last seen in Kangana Ranaut's Panga.
 Ali on the other hand, starred in Netflix's House Arrest.